NAGASAKI LEVELED BY U.S. A-BOMB

 Despite the shockwaves that Hiroshima’s destruction on August 6, 1945, sent through Imperial circles, Japan’s government refused to agree to an unconditional surrender, their leaders insisting on preconditions that protected the status of Hirohito as emperor.
 (Had there been no Japanese foot-dragging, would the Pacific War have been over before August 6 or perhaps August 8?)
 The Soviet declaration of war on August 9 and a fast-moving Red Army invasion of the Japanese puppet state of Manchukuo and North Korea shattered any expectation that Japan’s large army on the Asian mainland could hold back her enemies’ conventional forces, yet even that failed to move Japan’s warlords.

 Because of fuel constraints, Bockscar turned south and flew to its backup target, Nagasaki, a large industrial port city, also on Kyūshū.
 That city was also covered by the same storm system, but at the last minute the bombardier was able to secure the required visual contact with the target through a hole in the clouds.
 The bomb destroyed about 44 percent of Nagasaki, killed perhaps 35,000, and injured 60,000 out of 263,000 who were there that day.
-Further aerial immolation of Japanese cities was averted in part by a nine‑day U.S. propaganda campaign that included radio broadcasts and air-dropping 5–6 million leaflets that graphically described what remained of the two cities.
+Further aerial immolation of Japanese cities was averted in part by a 9‑day U.S. propaganda campaign that included radio broadcasts and air-dropping 5–6 million leaflets that graphically described what remained of the two cities.
 The leaflets caused conditions close to panic in some cities.

 By now U.S. air raids had killed 600,000 Japanese civilians.
-The carnage stopped on August 15 (Tokyo time), 1945, when Hirohito addressed his subjects by radio in courtly, Orwellian doublespeak.
+The carnage stopped at noon August 15 (Tokyo time), 1945, when Hirohito addressed his subjects by radio in courtly, Orwellian doublespeak.
 A lover of peace (the name of his reign, Shōwa, means “bright peace”), Hirohito said it was “far from Our thought either to infringe upon the sovereignty of other nations or to embark upon territorial aggrandizement.”
 Approximately 4.4 million military and 24 million civilian deaths later, the emperor had no words of apology for what his subjects had done to “assure Japan’s self-preservation and the stabilization of East Asia.”
 The words “surrender” and “defeat” never crossed his lips, which left some listeners wondering if Japan had surrendered or if the emperor was exhorting his subjects to resist the anticipated enemy invasion.
 But surrender Japan did on August 15, ending World War II and his nation’s nearly half-century of aggression in Asia and the Pacific.

 Nagasaki: Object of America’s Second Atomic Bomb, August 9, 1945